 Kings Never Die from New York, New York

-Nieroda continues, “During my initial conversation with Dan, he told me he had actually been seriously ”back at writing” for about the last 2 years which sparked my interest because I myself was sitting on some new ideas but was waiting for the right situation for to launch these ideas.
-Dan has always been known for his song writing, his old Mucky Pup days style and the noticeable change in style while in and when they started Dog Eat Dog, 1991-1994 (the “Warrant” EP’ and the classic “All Boro Kings” Album), songs like “Who’s The King”, “If These are Good Times” and more.
-Dan and I talked about the new songs he had been working on and how strong he felt they are.
-Dan described the songs to me as “a much harder Punk Rock - Hardcore style” then he had written in the past.
-Dan asked if I would like to get together and hear some of them.
-Without hesitation my response was “Hell yeah!” and within days we were in a room with our guitars working on ideas each of us had.
-That first jam was fun!
-And “fun” is why you get involved with playing music in the first place.
-Basically, it was “on” from that point”.
+“During our conversation, Dan had told me that he had actually been seriously ”back at writing” for about the past 2 years which sparked my interest because I myself was sitting on some new ideas but was waiting for the right situation for them.
+Nastasi has always been known for his song writing, his old Mucky Pup days style of course were time pieces, and where he got started, and then the noticeable change in style while in and when they started Dog Eat Dog.
+1991-1994 (the Warrant EP’ and the classic All Boro Kings Album), songs like Who’s The King, If These Are Good Times etc. While we spoke we talked about new songs he had been working on and how he felt they were really strong and in his words, “a much harder Punk Rock - Hardcore style” then he had ever written in the past.
+Dan asked if I was interested in getting together and hear some of them, “Hell Yeah” was my response and within

 days we were in my place with guitars playing through ideas each of us had.
 Honestly, It was Fun!
 Fun is why you get involved with playing music in the first place and it was basically “On” from that point”.